supertestnet/nostr-image-host/README.md

 # Is there an api?

 Yes, and it is pretty simple.
-First install this dependency:
+First install the library:

 ```html
 <script src="https://supertestnet.github.io/nostr-image-host/nostr_image_host.js"></script>